influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/security.md

 TLS on public API endpoints and enabling authentication and authorization, which is covered in depth in the [Authentication and Authorization](/enterprise_kapacitor/v1.4/administration/auth/) document.

-### Integration with Secure InfluxDB
+### Integration with secure InfluxDB

 A secure Influx Enterprise installation is one which has at a minimum TLS enabled on publicly exposed APIs.
-These include the user and other APIs of the Influxdb-Meta nodes.
-It may also include enabling Authentication to these nodes.
+These include the user and other APIs of the InfluxDB meta nodes.
+It may also include enabling authentication to these nodes.

-How to set up security in InfluxDB Enterprise is covered in the [Managing Security](/enterprise_influxdb/v1.5/administration/security/) document of that product.
+How to set up security in InfluxDB Enterprise is covered in the [Managing security](/enterprise_influxdb/v1.5/administration/security/) document of that product.

-#### Secure Influxdb-Meta Nodes
+#### Securing InfluxDB meta Nodes

-Since the Influxdb-Meta node is used as the backend user and privilege store of the TICK stack, it is particularly important when securing Kapacitor with Authentication and Authorization.
-Kapacitor will need to connect to Influxdb-Meta when verifying security credentials.
+Since the InfluxDB-Meta node is used as the backend user and privilege store of the TICK stack, it is particularly important when securing Kapacitor with Authentication and Authorization.
+Kapacitor will need to connect to InfluxDB meta nodes when verifying security credentials.

-Properties relating to the Influxdb-Meta configuration are located in the `[auth]` group of the configuration schema.
+Properties relating to the InfluxDB meta node configuration are located in the `[auth]` group of the configuration schema.

 **Example 1 &ndash; Authentication configuration group**